Bhuvan-2119/Wind-Power-Prediction-Using-AI/README.md

-# Wind Power Prediction Using AI
+# Wind Power Prediction Application

 ## Overview
 This project presents an **AI-based Wind Power Prediction System** developed using Long Short-Term Memory (LSTM) networks.
 The goal is to accurately forecast wind turbine power output by analyzing key environmental and historical parameters.
 The system leverages time-series modeling to capture temporal dependencies and improve prediction performance.
 A user-friendly web application is built using Streamlit to enable real-time predictions and interactive analysis.
 The system aims to improve renewable energy planning, grid stability, and decision-making through data-driven insights.